leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

     // Now we wait for events
     while event_counter > 0 {

-        // The API expects us to pass in an arary of `Kevent` structs.
+        // The API expects us to pass in an array of `Kevent` structs.
         // This is how the OS communicates back to us what has happened. let mut events: Vec<ffi::Kevent> = Vec::with_capacity(10);

         // This call will actually block until an event occurs.
 Passing in a
-        // null pointer as the timeout waits indefinately
+        // null pointer as the timeout waits indefinitely
-        // Now the OS suspends our thread doing a context switch and work
+        // Now the OS suspends our thread doing a context switch and works
-        // on someting else - or just perserve power. let res = unsafe {
+        // on something else - or just preserves power. let res = unsafe {
             ffi::kevent(
                 queue,                    // same kqueue
                 ptr::null(),              // no changes this time
                 0,                        // length of change array is 0
-                events.as_mut_ptr(),      // we expect to get events back events.capacity() as i32, // how many events we can recieve ptr::null(),              // indefinite timeout
+                events.as_mut_ptr(),      // we expect to get events back events.capacity() as i32, // how many events we can receive ptr::null(),              // indefinite timeout
             )
         };

         // This result will return the number of events which occurred
         // (if any) or a negative number if it's an error. if res < 0 {
             panic!(io::Error::last_os_error());
         };

         // This one unsafe we could avoid though but this technique is used
         // in libraries like `mio` and is safe as long as the OS does
         // what it's supposed to.
         unsafe { events.set_len(res as usize) };

         for event in events {
-            println!("RECIEVED: {}", event.udata);
+            println!("RECEIVED: {}", event.udata);
             event_counter -= 1;
         }
     }

     // When we manually initialize resources we need to manually clean up
     // after our selves as well.
 Normally, in Rust, there will be a `Drop`
     // implementation which takes care of this for us. let res = unsafe { ffi::close(queue) };
     if res < 0 {